Labour Hire Services Agreement (New Zealand)

 8.7 Interest on overdue balances owing to Sidekicker

-Any amount not paid by the Client to Sidekicker on time as set out in Clause 8.6.1 will accrue interest payable to Sidekicker at a rate of 1% per month, calculated daily from the first day it becomes overdue.
+8.7.1 Any amount not paid by the Client to Sidekicker on time as set out in Clause 8.6.1 will accrue interest payable to Sidekicker at a daily rate of 2.5% per annum above its bank rate, calculated daily from the first day it becomes overdue.

 8.8 Recovery costs

 The Client will pay (on a full indemnity basis) all Loss, including costs and expenses of Sidekicker, its legal advisers, mercantile agents and others acting on its behalf in respect of anything instituted or being considered as a result of any breach of this Agreement by the Client.

 Each Party represents and warrants to the other Party:

 a. it has full corporate power to enter into and give effect to this Agreement and the transactions contemplated by this Agreement;

 b. it has taken all necessary action to authorise the execution, delivery and performance of this Agreement;

 c. he execution, delivery and performance of this Agreement does not contravene any contractual, legal or other obligations that apply to it; and